Date of Award

 Results of explanatory and predictive hypotheses revealed that time, history of relinquishment, and preemptive relinquishing actions explained 5.8%, though 11% of the variance in relinquishment and significant predictor variables predicted group membership of first-time and multiple reliquishers with 75% prediction accuracy.
 Future research should explore the addition of explanatory variables and their association with pet relinquishment to reduce the measurement error in regression (explanatory) models.
 Implications of this study's findings include the improvement of the human animal bond through promotional advertising and educational efforts to achieve a reduction of canine relinquishment and improve owner retention.

 Adkins, Barry L., "Factors Associated with the Relinquishment of Domestic Canines to Animal Shelters" (2008).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 84.